agneevX/homelab/README.md

 Runs:

-- 🌎 AdGuard Home...
+- 🌎 AdGuard Home
-  - Unbound resolver
+- 🌍 Unbound
 - 📱 Homebridge
-- Jackett
+- 🧩 Jackett
 - ✈️ Cockpit
 - 🏎 Librespeed

 ## File management

-Files are stored both locally and in the cloud.
+Files are stored both in the cloud and locally.

 ### mergerFS and rclone